readthedocs/readthedocs.org/docs/guides/importing-private-repositories.rst

 After importing your project the build will fail, because Read the Docs doesn't have access to clone your repository.
-To give access, you'll need to add the public SSH key to your VCS provider.
+To give access, you'll need to add your project's public SSH key to your VCS provider.

 Copy your project's public key
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~